How do I choose a new area to live in?

 - Where is the farmer’s manure or silage pit located?
 Is it going to stink out your garden?

 - Make sure you try out the local transport to see what it is like in real life, rather than relying on the estate agent saying it is wonderful.

 It is better to rent somewhere in a village and find you can’t stand village life, than buying and selling in distress a couple of years later.

 Take the long term view

-Do you have kids – or are planning to have them?
+Do you have children – or are planning to have them?

-- Living where lots of other families already live is a good bet, and will ensure lots of facilities for families such as parks and play areas.
+Living where lots of other families already live is a good bet, and will ensure lots of facilities for families such as parks and play areas.

 Know the exact streets you want to live in

 Once you have chosen a rough area, drill down – life can vary dramatically street by street, or village by village.
 Get chatting to the estate agents – they usually have really good insider information about the local variations.

 - One side of a suburb can be very different from another one.